dbca-wa/webtemplate/README.rst

 Included CSS and JavaScript
 ===========================

-The base/base_b4 templates include the following CSS and JavaScript assets:
+The base/base_b4/base_b5 templates include the following CSS and JavaScript assets:

 #.
 Modernizr (HTML5 polyfills)
 #.
-Bootstrap 3 or 4 (CSS & JS)
+Bootstrap 3, 4 or 5 (CSS & JS)
-#. jQuery (DOM traversal, etc.)
+#. jQuery

 Additional styling can be included using the ``extra_style`` or ``extra_js`` blocks, like so::